sven-m/itude-mobile-nodejs-mobbl-generator/README.md

 mobbl-generator
 ===================================
-The MOBBL Project Generator is a NodeJS command line tool that enables the user to easily setup new MOBBL projects for iOS and Android.
+The MOBBL Project Generator is a NodeJS command line tool that enables the user to easily setup new iOS and Android projects that are built using [MOBBL](http://www.mobbl.org/).

 Installation: